icanbwell/fhir-server/security.md

 Once the person/patient account has been created in OAuth provider, the client app can bring up the login screen for the end user to enter their username and password.
 The OAuth server will send the authorization code to the client app.
 The client app can exchange the authorization code for a token from the OAuth server. https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow

-The following scopes are required in the access token:
+The following scopes are allowed in the access token:
-1. user (http://hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/index.html) e.g., `user/Patient.read`
+1. patient (http://hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/index.html) e.g., `patient/*.read`
-2. access (see Access Control section below) e.g., `access/aetna.*`
-3. patient e.g. `patient/Observation.read`

 The client app can then pass this token to the FHIR server as a bearer token in the Authorization header.

-The access token must all of the following custom attributes:
+The access token must have all of the following custom attributes:
 1. custom:clientFhirPatientId
 2. custom:clientFhirPersonId
 3. custom:bwellFhirPatientId